magento/knowledge-base/src/how-to/general/how-to-add-a-new-country-to-magento-2.md

 ### ExtraCountries/etc/module.xml

-In the module registration file we must specify the dependency for the "Magento Directory" module making sure that the "Extra Countries" module will be registered and executed after the Directory module.
+In the module registration file we must specify the dependency for the "Adobe Commerce Directory" module making sure that the "Extra Countries" module will be registered and executed after the Directory module.

-See [Managing module dependencies](https://devdocs.magento.com/guides/v2.4/architecture/archi_perspectives/components/modules/mod_depend.html#managing-module-dependencies) in Magento Developer Documentation for more information on module dependencies.
+See [Managing module dependencies](https://devdocs.magento.com/guides/v2.4/architecture/archi_perspectives/components/modules/mod_depend.html#managing-module-dependencies) in our developer documentation for more information on module dependencies.

  `module.xml` example